 In 2016, the Namibian parliament passed a new investment law termed the Namibia Investment Promotion Act, 2016 (Namibia) (the "Namibia Investment Promotion Act"), which has not yet come into force.
 If it were to come into force, the Namibia Investment Promotion Act would materially change the legal basis upon which foreign investments are to be made, maintained and withdrawn from Namibia.
-The law provides not only for reservation of certain businesses to Namibians, but also requires the approval of the Minister of Industrialisation, Trade and SME Development, on essentially a discretionary basis, when making an investment, expanding an investment and disinvesting.
+The law provides for reservation of certain businesses to Namibians and requires approval of the Minister of Trade and Industrialisation, on essentially a discretionary basis, in connection with making an investment, expanding an investment and disinvesting.
 The law would also abolish the recourse of foreign investors to international tribunals by insisting that any disputes be exclusively dealt with under Namibian law and by Namibian courts.
-In addition, the Namibia Investment Promotion Act may have a negative effect on investor security and new investments into Namibia.
+Further, the Namibia Investment Promotion Act may have a negative effect on investor security and new investments into Namibia.
 In the absence of regulations or guidelines with respect to the approval process, it is entirely at the discretion of the Minister to determine what type of foreign investments, changes to current investments or disinvestments will be allowed, and it is difficult at this stage to anticipate the extent to which the Namibia Investment Promotion Act would affect the Otjikoto Mine in practice.
-As of March 2021, the Namibia Investment Promotion Act has not yet come into force.
-However, we understand that the Namibia Investment Promotion and Development Board ("NIPDB"), a non-profit association incorporated under section 21 of the Companies Act, 2004, commenced operations on January 1, 2021.
-We have received media reports that the NIPDB has taken over the activities of the Namibia Investment Centre and Small Medium Enterprise Development programmes from the Ministry of Industrialisation and Trade, but it is unclear on what legal basis the NIPDB has been established and no amendments to the Foreign Investments Act, 1990 have so far been promulgated.
-Any of the aforementioned legislation, upon becoming operative, would introduce changes to the foreign investment regime which could have a material adverse effect on our operating and financial condition.
+Towards the end of 2021, the Minister of Trade and Industrialisation re-introduced a further version of the Namibia Investment Promotion Act, which version, following public outcry, was quickly withdrawn on November 30, 2021 and is currently not before parliament.
+Any of the aforementioned legislation, upon becoming operative, would introduce changes to the foreign investment regime which could have a material adverse effect on our business, operations and financial condition.